Nathan Healy

 While the official source doesn’t specify the exact credit amount or percentage, this incentive has been available for many years and continues to be offered for recent tax years through 2024.
 The credit applies to solar energy devices installed at your Arizona home, helping offset the upfront costs of going solar while supporting the state’s clean energy goals.

-Arizona’s Property Tax Exemption for renewable energy equipment allows homeowners to exclude the added value of their solar panel system from their property tax assessment.
-This means that while your solar installation may increase your home’s overall value, you won’t pay additional property taxes on that increased value.
-The exemption applies to the full value of qualifying renewable energy equipment, including solar panels, inverters, and related components.
+Arizona’s Property Tax Exemption for renewable energy equipment allows homeowners to exclude the added value of their solar panels and related equipment from their property tax assessment.
+This means that while your solar system may increase your home’s overall value, you won’t pay additional property taxes on that increased value.
+The exemption applies to solar panels, inverters, batteries, and other qualifying renewable energy equipment installed on residential properties.

 Arizona’s Solar and Wind Sales Tax Exemption removes state sales tax from the purchase and installation of solar and wind energy systems for your home.
-This means you won’t pay the standard Arizona sales tax rate on the equipment itself or the contractor’s installation services, providing immediate savings at the time of purchase.
+This means you won’t pay the standard Arizona sales tax (which varies by location but is typically around 5-10%) on your solar panels, inverters, batteries, and other system components, as well as the labor costs for professional installation.

 Ready to start saving with solar?